ixanza/Equanimity/README.md

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Click on Browse Modlists, and download Serenity from the gallery.
-Once the download is done set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
-Put it somewhere easy like `C:/Modlists/Serenity`).
+Head to [releases](https://github.com/ixanza/Equanimity/releases) and grab the latest .wabbajack file from there.
+Once downloaded double click the .wabbajack file to open up the installer.
+Set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
+Put it somewhere easy like `C:/Modlists/Equanimity`).
 The downloads path should automatically fill in the installation path.

 #### Downloading and Installing